Some questions about Iran's presidential election and beyond:

 It's a step-by-step process that is tightly controlled by the ruling clerics.

-Eight candidates were cleared for the ballot by the Guardian Council, a 12-member panel that vets candidates for president and parliament based on factors including loyalty to the Islamic system.
+Eight candidates were cleared for the ballot by the 12-member Guardian Council, which vets candidates for president and parliament based on factors including loyalty to the Islamic system.
 Surprisingly, Rafsanjani was blocked, suggesting the ruling system was worried about his clout and ability to galvanize reformists.
 Two candidates approved later dropped out of the race in efforts to consolidate voter support behind others.

 If there is no absolute winner in Friday's election — taking more than 50 percent of the vote — a two-candidate runoff will be held June 21.

 There are more than 50 million eligible voters in a population of about 76 million.
 About a third of the voters are under 30 — born after the 1979 Islamic Revolution.
 Minimum voting age is 18, raised from 16 in 2007.
 Iranians abroad can vote in diplomatic compounds and other polling sites.

 A consistent criticism by the West is over the candidate-vetting process.
 Also, the question of whether the final vote is accurate brings divided opinions.
 Allegations of ballot rigging were at the center of mass protests and riots in 2009 after Ahmadinejad's disputed re-election.
 Supporters of the Islamic system insist the voting is fair and transparent, although Iran does not allow outside election observers.
 Journalists are under tight restrictions on travel and coverage of non-official events.